Jay-agg/Skechy/README.md

-Here's a README for your SaaS automation builder named **Sketchy**:

----

 # Sketchy

 **Sketchy** is a powerful SaaS automation builder designed to streamline and automate complex workflows.
 With real-time collaboration, an intuitive interface, and scalable backend support, Sketchy empowers teams to build and manage automated processes efficiently.